-Orange chicken is small bite-sized pieces of chicken that have been breaded and fried and then coated in a tangy, orange sauce.
-The sauce has a strong orange flavor with sweet and salty and a little bit of heat.
+Orange chicken is small, bite-sized pieces of chicken that have been breaded, fried, and coated in a tangy, orange sauce.
+The sauce has an intense sweet and salty orange flavor, with just a little bit of heat.

-No, but they are very similar.
-Both involve chicken that is breaded and fried and coated in a sweet sauce, but General Tso Chicken is chili based, while Orange chicken is orange based.
+General Tso Chicken and Orange Chicken are very similar.
+Both involve chicken that is breaded and fried and coated in a sweet sauce.
+However, General Tso Chicken is chili based, while Orange chicken is orange based.

 There are lots of different oils that work great for frying.
 The most economical choices tend to be vegetable oil and canola oil.
 Either will work in this recipe.